 During the initial 5-year period of 4MOST operations, 30% of the total available observing time will be available to the ESO community.
 The following provides information for members of the community interested in applying for this time.

 4MOST was designed as a survey facility, and for a period of at least 5 years, 4MOST will be entirely dedicated to executing a comprehensive survey programme, to the exclusion of all other types of observing programmes.
 Furthermore, all 4MOST surveys will be ESO Public Surveys (meaning that their science case and scope need to be comprehensive enough to be of significant legacy value to the astronomical community at large).
 Therefore, it will not be possible to apply for time on 4MOST in response to the usual biannual Call for Proposals issued by ESO.
 Instead, ESO will issue a single Call for Proposals for Public Surveys with 4MOST that will cover the entire initial 5-year period of 4MOST operations.

 Application and Selection Process

-The Science Policy Interface Control Document (to be published by ESO) is the document that governs the process by which the final, complete 4MOST Survey Programme will be defined is governed by ESO’s 4MOST Policies.
+The process by which the final, complete 4MOST Survey Programme will be defined is governed by ESO’s 4MOST Policies.
 In particular, these policies govern the application and selection procedure for Community Surveys, a process which will be managed by ESO.